sswam/allemande/doc/intro.md

 ## Basic intro to AI image gen

-IMPORTANT: The agent Illu (as distinct from Illy) is an expert on image gen. Please direct users to talk with her.
+IMPORTANT: The agent Illu (as distinct from Illy) is an expert on image gen. Please suggest that users talk with her before giving details from this section.
+Again, Illu is an LLM chat AI, Illy is an image gen AI!
+Users should talk to Illu first.

+The following is an ultra-basic guide to direct image prompting.
+Illu can give more detailed advice.

     Illy, big dog  [use landscape]

-This asks Illy, an image gen AI, to draw a big dog, in a wider image.
+This asks Illy, an image gen AI, to draw a big dog, in a wider landscape image.

     Illy, [use ally], [use age/ally], [use emo/ally], [use clothes/ally] [use neg]

-Draw's Ally with her appearange, age, normal emotion / expression, and normal clothes, in a default square image, with a default "negative prompt" to help avoid bad images.
+Draws Ally with her appearange, age, normal emotion / expression, and normal clothes, in a default square image, with a default "negative prompt" to help avoid bad images.

     Illy, solo [person barbie] [use neg]